 Release Date: May 2017.

-As of 2017 most of Hawaii has a conforming loan limit of $636,150 for one-unit properties.
+As of 2018 most of Hawaii has a conforming loan limit of $679,650 for one-unit properties.
 Here are loan limits for metro areas across the state.
+Loans above these limits are considered jumbo loans.
+Jumbo loans typically have a slightly higher rate of interest than conforming mortgages, though spreads vary based on credit market conditions.
+The following are HERA high-cost area across the state.

 |County||Metropolitan Designation||1 Unit Limit||2 Unit Limit||3 Unit Limit||4 Unit Limit|